CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

                 pen.Color = Color.PaleVioletRed;
                 canvas.DrawRectangle(pen, 350, 350, 80, 60);

-                Console.ReadKey();

-                /* Let's try to change mode...*/
-                canvas.Mode = new Mode(800, 600, ColorDepth.ColorDepth32);

                 /* A LimeGreen rectangle */
                 pen.Color = Color.LimeGreen;
                 canvas.DrawRectangle(pen, 450, 450, 80, 60);

-                Console.ReadKey();

-                Stop();
+                Sys.Power.Shutdown();
             }
             catch (Exception e)
             {
                 mDebugger.Send("Exception occurred: " + e.Message);
-                mDebugger.Send(e.Message);
-                Stop();
+                Sys.Power.Shutdown();
             }
         }
     }
 }
 ```
-# Limitation of the current implementation
+# Limitations of the current implementation

-1. Only the Bochs Graphic Adapter is actually supported; this means that CGS will work only on Bochs, QEMU and VirtualBox.
+1. Only the Bochs Graphic Adapter (VBE) is actually supported; this means that CGS will work only on Bochs, QEMU and VirtualBox.
 CGS does not make any assumption on the underlying hardware, simple a VGA driver should be adapted to use it.
-No change to user code should be required to use another driver
+No change to user code should be required to use another driver.

-2. Only 32 bit color depth is actually supported, the API provides methods to set a resolution with 24, 16, 8 and 4 bit but the low level Bochs driver has not yet implemented them
+2. Only 32 bit color depth is actually supported, the API provides methods to set a resolution with 24, 16, 8 and 4 bit but the low level Bochs driver has not yet implemented them.

-3. CGS does not permits yet to do basic operations that would permit to fulfill its promise to be the basic block from which a "Widget Toolkit" could be derived for example these methods should be added:
+3. CGS does not permits yet to do basic operations that would permit to fulfill its promise to be the basic block from which a "Widget Toolkit" could be derived from.
+For example these methods should be added:
-    DrawFilledRectangle((Pen pen, int x_start, int y_start,int width, int height)
+    - void DrawFilledRectangle(Pen pen, int x_start, int y_start, int width, int height)
-    void DrawImage(Image image, int x, int y) Canvas has already defined this method but it is not yet implemented
+    - void DrawImage(Image image, int x, int y)
-    void DrawString(String string, Font font, Brush brush, int x, int y) Canvas has already defined this method but it is not yet implemented
+    - void DrawString(String string, Font font, Brush brush, int x, int y)

-    .Net System.Drawing has overload of these methods taking a float to evaluate if they are really needed for CGS, they are defined but for now no implementation is provided
+4. In addition, some other nice things could be implemented:
+    - Plugging System.Drawing functions for easier manipulation of colors
-    A double buffering strategy could be implemented to make it faster
+    - A double buffering strategy, to make drawing faster (one is already implemented in the VBE driver, but not VGA or SVGA II)

-    This is more a limitation of the Bochs driver when the Graphic Mode is set there is no more a way to return to text mode
-    CGS / Graphic Mode interacts badly with the Kernel.Stop method: Bochs does not exit cleanly.
-You must use Sys.Power.Shutdown to shut down correctly your computer.
+5. CGS interacts badly with the Kernel.Stop method: Bochs does not exist cleanly.
+You must use the Sys.Power.Shutdown() function to properly shut down your computer.